stalniy/casl/docs-src/src/content/pages/advanced/typescript/en.md

 export const AppAbility = Ability as AbilityClass<AppAbility>;
 ```

 This simple pattern comes to TypeScript from Scala, and it's a way to pair together types and objects.
 In TypeScript, values and types live in a separate namespaces, this allows to use the same name for a type and a class.
-TypeScript understands which one to use baed on the context.
+TypeScript understands which one to use based on the context.

 ## AbilityBuilder type inference